8go/matrix-commander/README.md

                         from the same room or from different rooms.
 A room alias looks like this:
                         '#someRoomAlias:matrix.example.org'.
 Short aliases
-                        like 'someRoomAlias' are also accepted.
+                        like 'someRoomAlias' or '#someRoomAlias' are also
+                        accepted.
 In case of a short alias, it will be automatically prefixed with '#' and the homeserver from the default room of matrix-commander (as found in credentials file) will be automatically appended.
                         Deleting an alias that does not exist results in an error.
   --get-openid-token [GET_OPENID_TOKEN ...]
                         Get an OpenID token for matrix-commander, or for one or multiple other users.
 It prints an OpenID token